kyma-project/lifecycle-manager/README.md

 ![](docs/assets/kyma-operator-architecture.svg)

-`kyma-operator ` manages Clusters through the `Kyma` custom resource (CR). `Kyma` contains a desired state of all components in a cluster for a given Kyma Release.
+`lifecycle-manager` manages Clusters through the `Kyma` custom resource (CR). `Kyma` contains a desired state of all components in a cluster for a given Kyma Release.

-`kyma-operator` creates component custom resources and updates `Kyma`'s status subresource based on the observed status changes in the component custom resource (similar to a deployment tracking pods).
+`lifecycle-manager` creates component custom resources and updates `Kyma`'s status subresource based on the observed status changes in the component custom resource (similar to a deployment tracking pods).

 Component operators watch only their own custom resources and reconcile components in the target clusters to the desired state.
 These states are then aggregated in `Kyma` to reflect the cluster state.